jerryscript-project/iotjs/docs/IoT.js-API-GPIO.md

 ### `pins`

-* pin number is logical number starts from 1.
+* On Linux, pin number is logical number starts from 1.
 Thus logical pin number *k* is not necessarily bound to physical pin number *k* in your board.
+* On Nuttx, you must use pin module that is designed to find a pin name easier for target board.
+For more pin information, refer to [Pin Module](IoT.js-API-Pin.md).

 ### Events